NoiseNet Logo

 Vibration - Occupational - Hand Arm Vibration Syndrome [HAVS]

-Workers whose hands and arms are regularly exposed to high vibration levels may experience injury to the hands and arm; these injuries include damage to the blood circulation system and to the nerves and muscles; one of the symptoms can be finger blanching and numbness which gives the condition its other name of Vibration White Finger or VWF.
-However, the correct term for the collection of injuries is "Hand Arm Vibration Syndrome".
+The Control of Vibration at Work Regulations have come into force (see below).
+Workers whose hands and arms are regularly exposed to high vibration levels may experience injury to the hands and arm; these injuries include damage to the blood circulation system and to the nerves and muscles; one of the symptoms can be finger blanching and numbness which gives the condition its other name of Vibration White Finger or VWF; however,Replica Watches the correct term is "Hand Arm Vibration Syndrome".
+Find out more at the HSE website.

 Assessment of Damage

-Draft for Development DD43 published by BSI in 1975, has now been superseded by BS.
-6842:1987 "Measurement and Evaluation of Human Exposure to Vibration Transmitted to the Hand".
-This document details methods of measuring and assessing the vibration.
-In the appendix to the Standard, the probability of causing vibration damage symptoms is expressed as follows:
+In the appendix to BS.
+6842:1987 "Measurement and Evaluation of Human Exposure to Vibration Transmitted to the Hand" [replaced by BS EN ISO 5349-1:2001] detailed methods of measuring and assessing the vibration, the probability of causing vibration damage symptoms was expressed as follows:

 1. The daily exposure time required to produce symptoms is inversely proportional to the square of the vibration level; i.e. 8 hours/day exposure at any given level is equivalent to 2 hours/day at twice the vibration level.